ParthXD7/port-scanner/README.md

 - Identifying active services on a network.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 See the `LICENSE` file for more information.

 ## Contact
 For feedback or contributions, contact **ParthXD7** via [GitHub](https://github.com/ParthXD7).